Highbrook Blog

 Pap Smears NZ | Highbrook Medical

 Does getting a Cervical Smear seem a bit intimidating?
 We understand that sometimes the idea of screening is confusing, especially if you aren’t completely sure why you need it.
-Fortunately, our wonderful nurse Colleen Bowring is here to demystify the facts about pap smears.
-Learn how to prepare for cervial screening; spot cervical cancer or HPV infection symptoms, and get test results.
+Fortunately, our women’s health experts are here to demystify the facts about pap smears.
+Learn how to prepare for cervical screening; spot cervical cancer or HPV infection symptoms, and get test results.

 What is a cervical screening smear test?